Sephsekla/skyrim-gog-linux/README.md

 - You're now done!
 Boot up MO2, setup your mods and profiles and play the game.
 Happy modding!
 - I haven't successfully got downloads from the Nexus working yet, this may be doable if you use a browser inside the Bottle, but for now you'll need to download mods manually and install them in MO2 from their archives.

+## Issues and Contributing

+This guide is very much a hobby project used to track my own setup, so I can't guarantee any level of support.

+That being said, if you have suggestions, improvements or questions, feel free to open an issue at https://github.com/Sephsekla/skyrim-gog-linux/issues.

 [^1]: If you do manage to get it working, please do let me know!